istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 Sidecars are not going away, and remain first-class citizens in Istio.
 You can continue to use sidecars and they will remain fully supported.
 For any feature outside of the Alpha or Beta scope for ambient mode, you should consider using the sidecar pattern until the feature is added to ambient mode.
-Some use cases, such as traffic shifting based on source labels, will continue to be best implemented using the sidecar pattern.
+Some use cases, such as traffic shifting based on source labels, will continue to be best implemented using the sidecar mode.
 While we believe most use cases will be best served with a mesh in ambient mode, the Istio project remains committed to ongoing sidecar mode support.

 ## Try Istio’s new sidecar-less ambient mode today!